slinkybass/wikiGame/README.md

-# MarkerTabs
+# Wiki Game

-MarkerTabs is a intuitive and powerful HomePage for faster and easier web navigation, created by [Slinkybass](http://www.garaballu.com).
+Wiki Game is a intuitive and powerful HomePage for faster and easier web navigation, created by [Slinkybass](http://www.garaballu.com).

 To get started, check out the Documentation